Creating a Will: Say What You Mean

 If you want to avoid that type of loss of control, it is best to speak to an attorney.
 An experienced estate planning attorney can help you develop a will that is clear and unambiguous.
 Also, an attorney can help you determine what will happen if your chosen beneficiary passes away before he or she can receive the property.
 There are many situations that can complicate the way your will is interpreted, and it is best to think ahead and be prepared.

 Wills can have a lot of moving parts; make sure you get the best advice possible.
-The attorneys at Lonich Patton Ehrlich Policastri have decades of experience handling complex estate planning matters including wills and living trusts.
-If you are interested in developing an estate plan or reviewing your current estate plan, contact the experienced estate planning attorneys at Lonich Patton Ehrlich Policastri for further information.
+The attorneys at Lonich Patton Erlich Policastri have decades of experience handling complex estate planning matters including wills and living trusts.
+If you are interested in developing an estate plan or reviewing your current estate plan, contact the experienced estate planning attorneys at Lonich Patton Erlich Policastri for further information.

 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may detail general legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.